hoeken/PsychicHttp/README.md

 ```
 openssl req -x509 -newkey rsa:4096 -nodes -keyout server.key -out server.crt -sha256 -days 365
 ```

+You can also generate a self-signed certificate directly on the ESP32 at runtime using mbedTLS, which is already bundled with ESP-IDF.
+This is useful for devices that need a unique certificate without any external tooling — generate once on first boot, store the PEM strings to NVS or LittleFS, and load them on every subsequent boot.
+An example implementation can be found [here](https://github.com/hoeken/YarrboardFramework/blob/34be5c9457355a5e0dcdc0afacca9e2907cfab03/src/controllers/HTTPController.cpp#L328).

 Including the ```PsychicHttpsServer.h``` also defines ```PSY_ENABLE_SSL``` which you can use in your code to allow enabling / disabling calls in your code based on if the HTTPS server is available: